m3047/trualias/README.md

 * `VOWELS()` Count of vowels.
 * `ANY()` Any character in an identifier.
 * `CHAR()` The character at a certain position in an identifier.

+## I don't want to patch =postfix= is there anything I can do?

+If you _are_ wildcarding a domain or stemming an account and you're using a filtering program such as procmail, you can still filter on the =Delivery-Account:=.
+See =/install/procmailrc= as one example.